aws-samples/eks-workshop-v2/website/docs/security/guardduty/runtime-monitoring/crypto-runtime.md

 sidebar_position: 531
 ---

-This finding indicates that a container tried to do a cryto mining inside a Pod.
+This finding indicates that a container tried to do a crypto mining inside a Pod.

 To simulate the finding we'll be running a `ubuntu` image Pod in the `default` namespace and from there run a couple of commands to simulate downloading a crypto mining process.